fuhuan1991/markdown-Note/README.md

 ## Intro
 This is the front-end part of a Markdown note application.
+You can:
-- You can create notes in different notebooks.
+- Create notes in different notebooks.
 - Type markdown script and get result in real time.
-- Insert specific markdown patterns by shortcut buttons.
+- Insert specific markdown patterns via shortcut buttons.
-- Use sidebar menu for navigation.
 - Insert pictures